cloudlab-cmu/.github/profile/README.md

 From opening a bug report to creating a pull request: every contribution is appreciated and welcomed.
 If you're planning to implement a new feature or change the API please create an issue first.
 This way we can ensure your work is not in vain.

+Would you like to sponsor us?
+[Your support of the Carnegie Mellon University Cloud lab](https://www.cmu.edu/future-of-science/cloud-lab/index.html) will give scientists and researchers the tools, resources and time to ask the right questions and design breakthrough experiments that lead to incredible advancements.

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->